 - Pile them onto pizza like Burrata Pizza, Naan Pizza, and English Muffin Pizza (don’t forget some Roasted Garlic too!).

-- Puree to create a roasted tomatoes sauce for dunking Mozzarella Sticks, or other tomato sauce ideas.
+- Puree to create a slow roasted tomatoes sauce for dunking Mozzarella Sticks, or other tomato sauce ideas.

 - …and more!

 - To Store.
 Refrigerate tomatoes in an airtight storage container.
 Roasted tomatoes will last for up to 4 days.